The best step toward a career

 Internships are an excellent way to apply your classroom knowledge in a professional work setting, to network with professionals, and to build your resume.

 Students have previously interned at CNN, Dyson, ESPN, Live Nation Entertainment, NBCUniversal, TEGNA Media, W2O Group, Weber Shandwick and a variety of media companies, public relations agencies, non-profits, and corporate settings around the world.
 Also, the Elon in Los Angeles program provides numerous opportunities for students to intern in the entertainment world.
-The university also offers programs in New York, San Francisco and Washington, D.C.
+The university also offers programs in New York and Washington, D.C.

 To conduct an internship, students should first register for our professional readiness seminars.
 Then, students can enroll in COM381 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour in a professional internship experience.
 While the majority of students complete their internship for academic credit during the summer, students can complete an internship in any academic term (winter, spring, summer, or fall).
 Students work with the Internship Director to register for the internship and to document their experiences through a series of guided journals that bridge their academic experience with the internship experience.
 The School verifies that the work experience was satisfactorily completed with the internship site supervisor.

 Every communications school has an internship program, but Elon takes internships to the next level in three ways: